Cumberland Presbyterian Church: Demographics

 The Cumberland Presbyterian Church is present in 23 US states, mainly in the South.
-Tennessee has far the highest adherents rate 4,64 /1,000 people, about 30,000 members, followed by Kentucky with 10,000 members.
-Arkansas and Alabama has a large followers of the Cumberland Presbyterian Church represents both 1,23/1,000 adherents rate, with about 6,000 members in 59 churches in Alabama, and 3,600 members in 61 congregations in Arkansas.
+Tennessee has far the highest adherents rate 4.64 /1,000 people, about 30,000 members, followed by Kentucky with 10,000 members.
+Arkansas and Alabama has a large followers of the Cumberland Presbyterian Church represents both 1.23/1,000 adherents rate, with about 6,000 members in 59 churches in Alabama, and 3,600 members in 61 congregations in Arkansas.
 In the South churches are in Texas, Oklahoma, Louisiana, Mississippi, Georgia, Florida.
 The denomination is present also in Iowa, Missouri, Illinois, Indiana, Michigan, Maryland, Pennsylvania, New York, Massachusetts, New Jersey, New Mexico, Arizona and California.

 The church has Korean language speaking Presbyteries.

 Schools and institutions

 Prior to the 1906 partial union, the Cumberland Presbyterian Church placed a great deal of emphasis on education and sponsored 22 colleges and universities.
 All but one united with the Presbyterian Church.
-The denomination now maintains a single four-year liberal arts college, Bethel University, formerly Bethel College, located in McKenzie, Tenn.
+The denomination now maintains a single four-year liberal arts college, Bethel University, formerly Bethel College, located in McKenzie, Tennessee.
 Recently, the denomination has related to this institution through a covenant agreement, forgoing direct ownership and control.
 The denomination also operates a seminary, Memphis Theological Seminary, in Memphis, Tennessee.
 The Cumberland Presbyterian Center, also located in Memphis, houses other church boards and agencies.
 The denomination maintains a Children's Home in Denton, Texas.
 The Historical Foundation of the CPC and the CPCA maintains its library and archives at the Cumberland Presbyterian Center in Memphis.

 In recent years, the denomination adopted an alternate educational route to ordination of ministers, known as the Program of Alternate Studies.
 PAS, as it became known, was intended to serve persons embarking on a second vocation but not as an alternate a seminary education.
 However, a larger and larger percentage of candidates for the ministry are being allowed by their presbyteries to choose this non-seminary route to ordination, prompting a debate over what many in the church regard as a lessening of educational standards.
 At the present rate, the number of Cumberland Presbyterian clergy ordained without a seminary degree will surpass seminary-trained clergy within a few years.